karthi1048/Single-Page-Portfolio-template/README.md

 2. Navigate to the project directory
 3. Open index.html in your preferred browser.
 4. Ensure the Images folder is in the same directory for assets to load correctly.

+## Usage
+- Use this portfolio template to create your own developer website.
+- Replace placeholder content (e.g., profile image, name, skills, and project details) with your information.
+- Customize styles in style.css to reflect your personal branding.

+## Screenshot

+## Contribution
+Contributions are welcome!
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+## Acknowledgement
+Special thanks to the open-source community for inspiration and resources that helped shape this portfolio design.